swift-otel/swift-otel/docs/public-api-for-1.0.md

 - Specification guidance: The chosen structure mirrors the configuration hierarchy defined in the OTel spec.

+### Reducing the set of default enabled package traits

+This proposal uses traits to guard the provision of both the HTTP and gRPC exporters.
+This allows adopters to reduce their build times if they want to explicitly remove support for one of the exporters.

+Disabling the `OTLPGRPC` trait by default was considered but was rejected in favour of:

+- Ease of use, out of the box.

+- Support for runtime configuration by operators without manual steps on by the developer.

 ## Future directions

 ### Resource detection